ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 The `retrieveAvailableTagsWithCompletionHandler` API returns the list of available tags to which the device can subscribe.
-After the device is subscribed to a particular tag, the device can receive any push notifications that are sent for that tag.

-Call the push service to get subscriptions for a tag.
+After the device is subscribed to a particular tag, the device can receive any push notifications that are sent for that tag.Call the push service to get subscriptions for a tag.

 Copy the following code snippets into your Swift mobile application to get a list of available tags to which the device can subscribe.